[Moderate revision–posted 1/19/34 (replaces 10/20/22 edition)]

 4. Complies with all operational and program standards as set forth in OP 34.20, Study Abroad Programs.

-REVIEW: This OP will be reviewed in June of each year.
-The Vice Provost for International Affairs (VPIA) and Associate Vice-Provost for International Program (AVPIP) will coordinate revisions with all other principals as well as the International Affairs Council and will forward substantive revisions to the Provost and Senior Vice President (PSVP), and the President for approval.
+REVIEW: This OP will be reviewed in August of each year.
+The Vice Provost for International Affairs (VPIA) will coordinate substantive revisions with all other principals as well as the International Affairs Council and will forward such revisions to the Provost and Senior Vice President (PSVP) for approval.

 This OP outlines procedures for establishing academic partnerships with international institutions that typically consist of two steps: (1) an initial Letter of Intent (LoI) to demonstrate the institutions' interest to collaborate, and (2) a subsequent binding agreement describing the requirements and obligations, if any, of such collaboration.

 a.
-TTU has charged the Office of International Affairs (OIA) with the responsibility to coordinate, facilitate, maintain and advocate for initiatives to create international partnerships to foster the university's strategic priorities.
+TTU has charged the Office of the Provost, International Affairs (International Affairs) with the responsibility to coordinate, facilitate, maintain, and advocate for initiatives to create international partnerships to foster the university's strategic priorities.
+International partnerships must be processed by TTU International Affairs to be considered valid.

 b.
-In support of TTU's strategic plan, OIA seeks to establish partnerships with the highest caliber international institutions.
-The International Partnerships and Export Control Administrator (IPECA) will work with faculty and administrators to create a workable agreement and will oversee the approval and signature processes.
-The IPECA is able to offer guidance for the establishment of any new departmental, college, or university-wide agreements between TTU and international institutions or organizations.
-The first step in initiating any new partnership will be for the initiating department to complete the Partnership Proposal Web Form and return it to the IPECA.
+In support of TTU's strategic plan, International Affairs seeks to establish partnerships with the highest caliber international institutions.
+The Associate Director of International Grants Administration and Partnerships (ADIGAP) will work with faculty and administrators to create a workable agreement and will oversee the approval and signature processes.
+The ADIGAP is able to offer guidance for the establishment of any new departmental, college, or university-wide agreements between TTU and international institutions or organizations.
+The first step in initiating any new partnership will be for the initiating department to complete the Partnership Proposal Web Form and return it to the ADIGAP.

 (2) Signature authority

-(a) University-wide LoIs must be signed by the VPIA or the AVPIP and the international
+(a) University-wide LoIs must be signed by the VPIA or the AVPIA and the international

-(b) College-to-college LoIs must be signed by the college dean, the VPIA or the AVPIP, and the international partner equivalent.
+(b) College-to-college LoIs must be signed by the college dean, the VPIA or the AVPIA, and the international partner equivalent.

-(c) Department-to-department LoIs must be signed by the department chair, the college dean, the VPIA or the AVPIP, and the international partner equivalent.
+(c) Department-to-department LoIs must be signed by the department chair, the college dean, the VPIA or the AVPIA, and the international partner equivalent.

 b.
 Study Abroad (SAB) Agreements